Fighting Fentanyl Part 3: Overdose Deaths for Black Males on the Rise

 “I end up just burying that, burying that with humor, burying that with marijuana, with whatever substances I could find.”

 What started with marijuana quickly progressed to more hardcore narcotics.
-“I started experimenting with things, cocaine, ecstacy, MDMA, whatever was hot at the time.”
+“I started experimenting with things, cocaine, ecstasy, MDMA, whatever was hot at the time.”

 Smiley’s story is very personal, but it is not unique in Dayton’s Black community, which makes up 9% of the Montgomery County population but 20% of overdose deaths this year, according to Public Health Dayton and Montgomery County.